Chapter 36: Trail of Blood

 They both left their cell, Cream heading to the left and Tails to the right.
-The fox opened the door to the cell and saw Bark flat on his back snoring loudly, while Green XIII sat against the wall, his head hung to his chest and lolling to and fro in a state of fitful sleep.
-Amidst the bear’s wheezing, Tails could hear the golem murmur the word ‘Grandfather’ to himself in his sleep.
+The fox opened the door to the cell and saw Bark flat on his back snoring loudly, while Green XIII sat against the wall, her head hung to her chest and lolling to and fro in a state of fitful sleep.
+Amidst the bear’s wheezing, Tails could hear the golem murmur the word ‘Grandpa’ to herself in her sleep.

 “Hey, get up!”
 Tails called loudly.

 Bark spluttered awake while Green XIII’s head jerked upwards.
 Both of them glared sourly at the fox until Bark eyes widened.
 “Woah, wait, hold up!” he spluttered.
 “How’d you get in the door?!”